tanghme0w/CIRtoolbox/README.md

 # CIRtoolbox
-contains everything about composed image retrieval
+A framework for composed image retrieval.